Are Whole Life Insurance Polices Worth The Cost?

 Though there are several types of riders, the most common ones include:

-• Guaranteed Insurability Rider: This rider allows you to buy more life insurance later without a medical exam, regardless of health changes.
+Guaranteed Insurability Rider: The rider allows the insured to buy more life insurance later without a medical exam, regardless of health changes.

-• Cost of Living Rider: This automatically incraeses your death benefit to keep up with infialtion.
+Cost of Living Rider: The insured’s death benefit automatically increases to keep up with inflation.

-• Term Life Conversion: Allows you to change your term life policy into a permanent lofe policy without a new medical exam.
+Term Life Conversion: The insured can change their term life policy into a permanent life policy, without a medical exam.

 5) MEC (Modified Endowment Contract):

-A life insurance policy becomes a MEC if you over fund you policy too fast.
-When that happens, it can affect how your policy is taxed.
-The death benefit your family would receive will remain tax-free.
-However, you will lose all tax benefits.
+A life insurance policy becomes an MEC if you overfund your policy too fast.
+Although your death benefit your family would receive will remain tax-free, you will lose all tax benefits.
+So, any withdrawals or loans you take out will be taxed just like funds from a retirement account.

 Whole Life Insurance: Myths and Benefits